marksutton/EART40003-Programming-for-Geoscientists/definitions.md

 **User Defined Function**: A function that you write, as part of your program.

 **Variable**: A variable is best thought of as a box in the computer’s memory which can store some value for you to do something with later.
 Variables have names which the programmer assigns – these should be chosen to aid readability of the program, i.e. they should give at least a hint as to what the value is used for (e.g. age_in_years, not just a).
 Variables have a ‘type’ – the sort of value they hold (e.g. a string or a number – it’s actually much more complex than that, but that will do for now).
 Once you put a value into a variable, it stays there until the program finishes, or until you put a new value into it.

+**Vectorization**: Vectorization is a programming technique allowing simple operations to be applied to every element of a container.
+Normal python containers (lists, dictionaries etc.) do not support vectorization, but numpy arrays do.
+Vectorization is a huge time-saver, both in terms of time spent writing code, and in execution speed.

 **Visual Studio Code / VSCode**: The Integrated Development Environment used in this module